uelcn6035/Network_Optimization_Project/README.md

 ## License

-This project is licensed under the terms of the MIT license.
+This project is free to use for conventional practices.